 On 19 July 2019, Article 51/5/1 of the Aliens Act entered into force and implements the relevant articles on detention of the Dublin III Regulation for applicants who did not apply for asylum in Belgium, yet could be subject to a take-back decision because of a previous application that was registered in another Member State.

-A worrying practice was also noticed regarding ‘implicit asylum applications’, whereby the authorities consider that an application has been “implicitly” lodged by persons falling under the Dublin procedure, thus enabling them to detain them for the purpose of the Dublin transfer in accordance with the Dublin Regulation.
-The European commissioner for Migration stated expressed doubts as regards the compliance of this practice with the recast Qualification Directive.
+These ‘implicit asylum applications’, which are mentioned as a solution and whereby the authorities consider that an application has been “implicitly” lodged by people, who refuse to file for asylum, yet proclaim to fear return, can in fact, themselves, be considered as a worrisome procedure, e.g. in those cases where the implicit asylum application is used to open a Dublin procedure, thus enabling them to detain the person concerned for the purpose of the Dublin transfer in accordance with the Dublin Regulation.
+The European commissioner for Migration expressed doubts as regards the compliance of this practice with the recast Asylum Procedures Directive.

 Article 74/5(1) Aliens Act.

 See also: Marjan Claes, Vasthouding van personen met een mogelijke nood aan internationale bescherming als uitzonderingsmaatregel na de wet van 21 november 2017, December 2019, available in Dutch at: https://bit.ly/36DloBA.

 CJEU, Case C-528/15 Al Chodor, Judgment of 15 March 2017.

 Court of Cassation, Decision No 9.17.1192.F, 20 December 2017.